SimonKnorke/aws-s3sharing/README.md

 What things you need:

 - AWS User account with sufficient permissions.
-Whether being added to IAM group `S3ShareGroup` or you have permissions `S3FullAccess` and `IAMFullAccess` anyway (e.g. as an Administrator).
+Whether being added to IAM group `S3ShareGroup` or you have permissions anyway (e.g. as an Administrator).
+The exact permissions are further below.

 - named aws profile stored in the config and credentials files or your aws credentials within range.